 GONG FU CHA

-The first infusion of Ancient Sheng Puer Tea gives a tea with a sweet taste, reminiscent of wildflower honey, and fruity, with notes of ripe pear.
-There is a subtle finish of incense.
-This note of incense becomes more intense with the second infusion, which reveals a slight astringency and delicate hints of leather.
-The third infusion brings out more woody scents, with hints of pine wood: the fruity taste of the pear remains on the finish, although less sweet than at the beginning.
+The first infusion of Puer Sheng Ancient Tea gives a tea with a sweet flavor, reminiscent of wildflower honey, and fruity, with notes of ripe pear.
+A subtle incense finish is noticeable.
+This incense note becomes more intense with the second infusion, which reveals a slight astringency and delicate hints of leather.
+The third infusion brings out more woody scents, with hints of pine wood: the fruity taste of pear remains on the finish, albeit less sweet than at the beginning.

 WESTERN

-The first sip of Ancient Sheng Puer Tea is extremely fruity and reminiscent of pear nectar and sultanas.
-The attack is soft and sweet, with notes of honey; the tea then evolves in the mouth, revealing notes of incense and hints of eucalyptus, thus leaving a sensation of remarkable freshness on the palate.
-The astringency is almost non-existent, while the long sweet persistence returns on notes of pear and honey.
+The first sip of Puer Sheng Ancient Tea is extremely fruity, reminiscent of pear nectar and raisins.
+The attack is soft and sweet, with hints of honey; the tea then evolves in the mouth, revealing notes of incense and hints of eucalyptus, thus leaving a remarkably fresh sensation on the palate.
+Astringency is almost nonexistent, while the long sweet persistence returns on notes of pear and honey.

 Origin